 The Autumn Pulse Check is now live and you can access it here http://bit.ly/AutumnPulseCheck.
 Your response provides accurate information as to the current health and outlook for businesses.

-The thinking behind our quarterly Pulse Check is simple — you keep your business going and we are here to keep you, the business owner, on track, motivated and equipped to cope in our current times.
+The thinking behind our quarterly Pulse Check is simple — you keep your business going and we are here to keep you, the business owner, on track and equipped to cope in our current times.

-The link to the survey is here http://bit.ly/PulseCheckFeb so please, tell us how you are, how you’re managing, and how you’re feeling about the future.
+The link to the survey is here http://bit.ly/AutumnPulseCheck so please, do tell us how you are, how you’re managing and how you’re feeling about the future.
 As a thank you, when you’ve finished the short survey — it takes just a few minutes — you can enter the draw for a complimentary business coaching session.